 - A third party caused your injuries.

 If you or someone you care about suffered an injury at work recently, we encourage you to reach out to S. Burke Law.
-Our law firm has represented the citizens of Atlanta for more than 20 years.
-In that time, we have helped them collect hundreds of thousands of dollars in settlements.
+Our law firm has represented the residents of Atlanta for more than 20 years.
+In that time, we have helped win countless settlements.
 It all begins with our free consultations.
-We want you to make as informed a decision as possible before you pursue a personal injury cases.
+We want you to make as informed a decision as possible before you pursue a personal injury case.
 Call us now at 404-842-7838.

-The following are examples of when you could pursue a lawsuit in addition to what Workers’ Compensation owes you:
+The following are examples of when you could pursue a lawsuit against your employer:

 • Emotional distress: Occasionally, being the subject of excessive emotional abuse qualifies as an attack.

-Sufficient proof of suffering any of the above qualifies as an intentional attack, but these are not the only cases when you can sue following a workplace injury.
-Like we mentioned above, you can also sue for more damages in addition to what you’re owed if a third party contributed to your injury.
+If you can provide sufficient proof that your employer intentionally caused you physical or emotional harm, you may be able to sue.
+However, these are not the only cases when you can sue following a workplace injury.
+As stated above, you can also sue for damages above and beyond workers’ compensation if a third party contributed to your injury.

-Third parties often contribute to workplace injuries.
-You can file a lawsuit if a third party was liable for your injuries.
-For example, if you work at a construction site and suffer an injury you believe occurred due to defective equipment, you could sue the manufacturer.
+You may be able to file a lawsuit if a third party was liable (even partially) for your workplace injuries.
+For example, if you work at a construction site and suffer an injury due to defective equipment, you could sue the manufacturer.
 In this case, you would need to prove that the defective equipment caused your accident, and you could pursue additional damages on your behalf.

 • The distributor of equipment or product